nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-Please note that you are not allowed to edit or change the hospital list in CareFlow.
+:information_source: Please note that you are not allowed to edit or change the hospital list in CareFlow.
 However, if you believe that a hospital is missing from our directory, please feel free to [contact us](https://ay2223s2-cs2103t-w09-3.github.io/tp/AboutUs.html) and let us know.
 We are committed to constantly improving our software to meet your needs.

 </div>